János Saxon-Szász: Career

 He has been producing abstract, geometric, constructivist and MADI art works since the 1970s.
-He masters were Tibor Csiky (sculptor), János Fajó (painter) and Carmelo Arden Quin (creative artist, theorist).
+His masters were Tibor Csiky (sculptor), János Fajó (painter) and Carmelo Arden Quin (creative artist, theorist).

-Up until the 1990s Saxon created many constructivist works.
+Up until the 1990s, Saxon created many constructivist works.
 He worked for Budapest Workshop (in Hungarian: Pesti Műhely) for a while.
 He is a founder member of the Shadow Weavers (Árnyékkötők) Creative Group.

-In 1992 he represented the Hungarian contemporary painting at the large-scale event Visions d’Europe in Paris, at the Eiffel Tower.
+In 1992, he represented the Hungarian contemporary painting at the large-scale event Visions d’Europe in Paris, at the Eiffel Tower.
 Here became acquainted with Carmelo Arden Quin who is the founder of the international MADI movement.

 Returning home he organized the Hungarian MADI movement and group.
 He and his wife, Zsuzsa Dárdai set up the International Mobil MADI Museum Foundation which would take care of the steadily growing collection of the Mobile MADI Museum.
 During the 1990s they organized several exhibitions from this material in Hungary and abroad too.

 In 1998 Saxon and Dárdai published the first issues of the MADI art periodical which would become the forum of the international MADI movement, and geometric abstract art in general.

 From 2000 he has won quite a few scholarships.
 He was invited to France as a scholar in 2000.
 During his 5 months stay he painted, taught children, and published his art programme in a booklet: Dimension Pencil (Dimenzióceruza).

 In 2001-2002 he received a couple of invitations from the United States and was resident artist in New York City (Staten Island).

-In 2002 Géza Perneczky (Germany) wrote a book about Saxon: The Poly-dimensional Fields of Saxon-Szász.
+In 2002, Géza Perneczky (Germany) wrote a book about Saxon: The Poly-dimensional Fields of Saxon-Szász.